Black Sand Beach “Playa Negra (Negrita)”

-Black Sand Beach located in the northern part of Vieques, is a black sand beach that contains tiny lava particles, a reminder of the island’s volcanic origins millions of years ago.
-It is one of the most hidden beaches of the island.
+Black Sand Beach “negrita beach” located in the northern part of Vieques, is a black sand beach that contains tiny particles of lava, a reminder of the volcanic origins of the island millions of years ago.
+It is one of the most beautiful and hidden beaches on the island.

-Due to rough seas, this is considered more like a hiking expedition than swimming.
-It is necessary to bring repellent, water and all the necessary care since to get there, you need at least two hours of walking.
+Due to rough seas, this is considered more of a hiking expedition than a swimming expedition.
+It is necessary to bring repellent, water and all the necessary items since to get there, you need at least two hours of walking.

-You will find beautifully shaped floating wood, rocky cliffs, desert shrubs that cover the cliff wall, all contrasting with deep black, golden sand, turquoise waters and sparkling white waves.
+You will find beautifully shaped driftwood, rocky cliffs, desert bushes that cover the cliff face.
+All contrasting with the deep black, its golden sand, turquoise waters and foamy white waves.

-Visitors are delighted with this beach, Black Sand Beach is without a doubt one of the three best beaches to visit.
+Visitors are delighted with this beach, which is undoubtedly one of the three best beaches to visit.

-To get from the boardwalk in Esperanza, go west on Road #996 and turn left onto Road #201.
-When you arrive at the Galleon Gallery sign, exit the road and park.
-Look for the bridge on the road and walk to the dry creek bed below it.
-Follow the stream bed through a densely wooded forest to the ocean.
+To get to the beach from the Malecón in Esperanza, go west on Highway 996 and turn left onto Highway 201.
+When you reach the Galleon Gallery sign, pull off the highway and park.
+Find the bridge on the trail and walk to the dry creek bed below it.
+Follow the creek bed through thickly wooded forest to the ocean.
 The beach has no facilities.